-If you remember Bob Dylan’s famous anthem, “The Times They Are a Changin’,” take a look at his photo when he started his rise to fame in 1964 when people said he couldn’t sing.
-Compare that to his photo from this century, and his status as a cultural icon.
+If you remember Bob Dylan’s famous anthem, “The Times They Are a Changin’,” take a look at his photo when he started his rise to fame in 1964 when people said he couldn’t sing, and compare it to his photo from this century and his status as a cultural icon.

-But let’s not go back fifty-some years, when Bob Dylan and The Beatles became part of the voices for change in our nation, and ended the era of the Baby Boom.
-Let’s go back only 27 years to 1994, when many church and parish offices billed families for their school’s tuition.
+But let’s not go back almost sixty years when Bob Dylan and The Beatles became part of the voices for change in our nation, and ended the era of the Baby Boom.
+Let’s go back only 29 years to 1994, when many church and parish offices billed families for their school’s tuition.
 It’s what the school my kids went to did…and probably one of the reasons the school is closed today.

 As an example, according to “The Handbook of Research on Catholic Education,” (Hunt, Thomas C., Joseph, Ellis A., and Nuzzi, Ronald James.
 2004.), “The average tuition for Catholic schools was $1,628 for elementary schools” in 1994.
-FACTS began to serve schools in 1986 to automate the tuition capture process with monthly automatic debits long before online banking came into vogue and into our everyday lives.
-Today, in 2021, that average elementary school tuition has just about tripled to over $4,800.
+A company called FACTS began to serve schools in 1986 to automate the tuition capture process with monthly automatic debits long before online banking came into vogue and into our everyday lives.
+Today, in 2022, that average elementary school tuition has just about tripled to over $4,800.
 And that’s what I like to call the “announced tuition.”
 In most cases, the cost of educating a student is much higher than that.
 Interestingly, faith-based and private schools which utilize this model are perhaps some of the only organizations that offer their services for less than it costs to provide them and think they can still survive.
 In the business world, this is called a “loss leader” – an introductory offering to attract customers to other products or services which will generate revenues so the company can keep functioning.
-Unfortunately, this isn’t the case in education, and usually, additional discounts are offered to and expected by families who enroll multiple children in the school.
-If there are no significant philanthropic development efforts taking place to benefit the school, maintaining this support model can only lead to eventual closure.
+Unfortunately, this isn’t the case in education, and usually, additional discounts are not only offered to, but expected by families who enroll multiple children in the school.
+If there are no significant philanthropic development efforts taking place to benefit the school, maintaining this support model has proven to be unsustainable.

 It’s easy for us to focus on the increase in tuition and point to it as the reason for the difficulties schools are experiencing.
 But the real figure that needs to be examined is the cost to educate a child in the school.
 Back then, perhaps $1,628 was close to what the cost of education was, but the difference between the cost of education per student and the tuition per student has continued to skyrocket over the past two and a half decades.